Verifying the output of quantum optimizers with ground-state energy lower bounds: Implementation of the chordal branch-and-bound method

-Finally there is the question of which spin $i$ to choose for the next branching.
-The way we do this here, is based on the corresponding expectation value $\langle \sigma_i \rangle$ recovered from the moment matrices $\Gamma_l^{(\nu)}$ obtained by solving the SDP.
-The intuition is the following: spins with an expectation value close to zero are ``difficult'' choices, because flipping the value of such a spin is likely to lead to a slight change in the energy of the system; conversely, expectations values very close to $\pm 1$ are identified as ``easy'' choices, because flip such a spin is likely to lead to a significant change in the energy of the system.
-We set the branching rule to ``easy-first'', that is, at the end of each optimization round, the next branching is performed on the most deterministic spin in the $\Gamma_l^{(\nu)}$.
+For our branching rule strategy, there is the question of which spin $i$ to choose for the next branching.
+The way we do this here is based on the expectation values $\langle \sigma_i \rangle$ recovered from the moment matrices $\Gamma_l^{(\nu)}$ and used for the construction of the upper bound.
+The intuition is the following: spins with an expectation value close to zero are ``difficult'' choices, because flipping the value of such a spin is likely to lead to a slight change in the energy of the system; conversely, expectations values very close to $\pm 1$ are identified as ``easy'' choices, because flipping such a spin is likely to lead to a significant change in the energy of the system and it is easier to discard a branch during the evolution of the branch-and-bound process.
+We set the branching rule to ``easy-first'', that is, at the end of each optimisation round, the next branching is performed on the closest to deterministic spin in the $\Gamma_l^{(\nu)}$.